MarelGuy/DaBot/README.md

 ### Will you update this bot?

-Of course i will, for now this is just the beta of the bot (I will do the official release on version 1.0).
+Of course I will, for now this is just the beta of the bot (I will do the official release on version 1.0).

-### How can i contribute?
+### How can I contribute?

-You can fork the repo and then i'll check if i can merge it to the main branch
+You can fork the repo and then I'll check if I can merge it to the main branch

-### I have a question, where can i contact you?
+### I have a question, where can I contact you?

 Here's a list of my contacts: